Bromantane: Other actions

 Bromantane has been found to increase the expression of neurotrophins including brain-derived neurotrophic factor and nerve growth factor in certain rat brain areas.

 Although not relevant at clinical dosages, bromantane has been found to produce anticholinergic effects, including both antimuscarinic and antinicotinic actions, at very high doses in animals, and these effects are responsible for its toxicity (that is, LD50) in animals.

 Pharmacokinetics

 Bromantane is used clinically in doses of 50 mg to 100 mg per day in the treatment of asthenia.

+The rate of absorption in women is greater than in men, with maximum blood concentrations being reached at 2.75 and 4 hours after oral administration, respectively.

 The main metabolite of bromantane is 6β-hydroxybromantane.

 Chemistry

 Bromantane is an adamantane derivative.
 It is also known as adamantylbromphenylamine, from which its name was derived.

+Closely related adamantanes with similar effects include adapromine, amantadine, chlodantane, gludantane (gludantan), memantine, and rimantadine.